-In the U.S. we have two federal programs—Social Security and Supplemental Security Income programs—designed to provide assistance for those with disabilities.
-“While these two programs are different in many ways, both are administered by the Social Security Administration and only individuals who have a disability and meet medical criteria may qualify for benefits under either program,” explains the Social Security Administration’s website.
+Within the US there are two main federal programs—Social Security and Supplemental Security Income programs—designed to provide assistance for those with long-term disabilities.
+There are some notable differences between the two programs, but both are administered by the Social Security Administration and only individuals who meet certain medical criteria for disability enrollment will qualify for benefits under either program.

-Before getting into the specifics of disability enrollment and how it works, there is an important distinction to make: Social Security Disability Insurance (the kind that’s often just referred to as ‘disability insurance’) pays benefits to disabled people and sometimes certain members of their families as well.
-This happens if they are insured, which which requires that the employee receiving benefits has worked long enough and have paid enough Social Security taxes.
+Before getting into the specifics of disability enrollment and how it works, there is an important distinction to make: Social Security Disability Insurance (often just referred to as ‘disability insurance’) pays benefits to disabled individuals and certain members of their families if they are insured– meaning that they have paid enough Social Security taxes.
 Supplemental Security Income is different in that it pays out benefits depending on financial need.

-Yes– think about it along the lines of Social Security payouts; you earn these benefits as you work and pay taxes throughout your life.
+Yes—there’s nothing about having health insurance that would disqualify someone for disability enrollment.
+Think about it along the lines of Social Security payouts—they’re something you earn as you work and pay taxes throughout your life.
 One important thing to note is that you can receive both disability benefits and Medicare benefits if you qualify for both.

 Not directly.
-While there’s no set age associated with qualifying for disability enrollment, qualifying is a function of how long you’ve worked and how many work credits you have, or the units by which the government measures your ability to qualify.
-While the exact amount needed for one work credit changes often, in 2018 one credit is earned every time you in $1,320 in wages or self-employment income.
+While there’s no set age associated with qualifying for disability enrollment, qualifying is a function of how long you’ve worked and how many work credits you have— the units by which the government measures your ability to qualify.
+While the exact amount needed for one work credit changes often, in 2018 one credit is earned every time you earn $1,320 in wages or self-employment income.

 However, younger workers can sometimes qualify even if they have fewer credits.
 The usual minimum number of credits to qualify is 40, but there are options for earning credits and self-employment earnings count.